AventusDAO/avn-gateway-api/README.md

 ```

 ### Transactions
-All gateway transactions are processed via a relayer, which requires a pair of signed proofs; one to confirm the validity of the transaction and the other to confirm payment of the relayer fee
+All gateway transactions are processed via a relayer, which requires a pair of signed proofs; one to confirm the validity of the user's transaction and the other to confirm payment of the relayer fee.\
+The user and the payer can be the same account or they can be separate accounts.

 #### proxyAvtTransfer
 Transfers the specified amount of AVT from the user account to the destination account